-The most frequently asked question is”What is the difference between a coffin and casket”?
+One of the most frequently asked questions we hear is, ”What is the difference between a coffin and casket”?

 There is a vast difference between the two, firstly their shape.
-A coffin is a traditional body shape, tapering at the head and foot end, remaining larger at the shoulder point.
-A casket is rectangular in appearance remaining a constant size the entire length of the product.
+A coffin is a traditional body shape, largest at the shoulder point and tapering at the head and foot ends.
+A casket is rectangular in appearance, remaining a constant size the entire length of the product.

-Caskets are exquisitely handmade by dedicated craftsmen, from the finest hand selected timbers, complimented with a furniture finish giving them an elegant appearance.
+Caskets are exquisitely handmade by dedicated craftsmen.
+Using the finest hand-selected timbers, a furniture finish gives these timber caskets an elegant appearance.

-The highest quality draperies are also used and upholstered in the most fastidious way along with quality fittings you would expect in this premium range.
-Caskets also have a hinged lid fully upholstered making them the perfect choice for viewing purposes.
-Selected mostly for burials, but also chosen for cremation when families prefer the casket shape compared to the coffin aspect.
+Caskets also have a fully upholstered hinged lid, making them the perfect choice for viewing purposes.
+They are selected mostly for burials, but also for cremation when families prefer the casket shape over that of the coffin.